ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Overview of JSONPath Expressions {#overview}

-JSONPath expressions are applied to a JSON value, the *argument*.
+A JSONPath expression is applied to a JSON value, the *argument*, and the output is a nodelist.

 A JSONPath expression consists of an identifier followed by a series of zero or more segments each of which contains one or more selectors.